FLUX-SE/all_docs/documentation/1_General_Settings.md

 Side chain is only available for mono and stereo.

 When operating on a multi-channel bus, all channels are feeding the side chain by default, but it can be useful to prevent some channels feeding the side chain for some reasons.
-The external side chain button is the one that ap- pear with the channel count + 1 label (for mono, label is “2”, for stereo label is “3”).
+The external side chain button is the one that appear with the channel count + 1 label (for mono, label is “2”, for stereo label is “3”).

 Here are the different behaviors for external side chain depending of the host applications: